-Remove the tomatoes from the water and leave them to cool down in a bowl full of ice cubes or under cold running water.
-Peel tomatoes; thanks to the way you cut the skin before blanching them, they will peel easily.
-Cut the tomatoes in half and remove the seeds if they are visible and white – smaller seeds will not be a problem in your sauce.
-Dice the tomatoes in small cubes and then crush them with a fork.
+Remove them from the water and leave them to cool in a bowl filled with ice cubes or under cold running water.
+Peel the tomatoes and because of the way you cut off the skin before blanching them, they will peel easily.
+Mash them with a fork.

-Roughly chop the basil leaves.
-Peel the garlic and brown it in a pan along with the olive oil.
-Add the crushed tomatoes and let them simmer over low heat for 1 hour.
-Add the basil and season to taste.
+Peel the garlic and brown it in a pan with olive oil.
+Add the crushed tomatoes and chopped basil, cook over a low heat for about an hour, season with salt and pepper to taste.